Do you need to urgently find an English-speaking dentist in Barcelona?

 What are considered orthodontic emergencies?

-However, sometimes there may be situations of discomfort, pain, deterioration of braces, etc. Sometimes a wire slips out of place and is exposed in contact inside the cheeks or mouth causing irritation.
-Another urgency is the detachment, breakage or splitting of the braces bands or springs.
+Sometimes there may be situations of discomfort, pain, or deterioration of braces; sometimes there may be situations where a wire slips out of place and is exposed in contact inside the cheeks or mouth causing irritation.

-As with dental emergencies, it is advisable to consult your orthodontist as soon as possible to avoid discomfort.
-For more information about orthodontic treatments, please visit our orthodontist, Dra Madeleine Smit, website by clicking here.
+As with dental emergencies, it is advisable to consult your orthodontist as soon as possible to avoid discomfort or any further complications.

 Emergency dental treatment in Spain : what to do if you have a dental emergency?

 If you need an emergency dental treatment while in Barcelona, do not hesitate to contact us by email or by phone (+34 932 529 729).
 Our English-speaking medical staff will be happy to answer any of your questions.
-Our dental clinic is open 7 days a week for emergencies.
+Our dental clinic is open 7 days a week for emergencies and we accept same day appointments.

-If you need to consult a dentist in Barcelona outside the opening hours of our dental office, you can also access our video consultation service.
+If you need to consult a dentist in Barcelona outside the opening hours of our dental office, we also offer a video consultation service.
 You'll receive your diagnosis report, medical prescription, work stoppage certificate or other medical certificates from home.

 The best way to avoid a dental emergency is to go to the dentist as often as possible, at least once a year, and maintain impeccable dental hygiene throughout the year.